1937 Argentine Primera División

 The 1937 Argentine Primera División was the 46th season of top-flight football in Argentina.
 The season began on April 4 and ended on December 19.
 There were 18 teams in the tournament, and River Plate won the championship.

+Relegation system started this season, when it was ruled that the two worst placed teams would be relegated to Second Division.
+Those teams were Argentinos Juniors and Quilmes.